ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/03-backups/02-s3/_index.md

 title: S3
 weight: 2
 url: install/prerequisites/backups/eks
-description: Details about how to setup and configure the backups on AWS S3.
+description: Details about how to set up and configure backups on AWS S3.
 showToc: true
 ---

 ## AWS S3 Setup

-This section will illustrate how to configure backups on StackGres using AWS S3.
+This section shows how to configure backups on StackGres using AWS S3.
-To do so, you will need to have the [AWS CLI](https://aws.amazon.com/cli) installed to create the right permissions and the bucket on AWS S3.
+You will need to have the [AWS CLI](https://aws.amazon.com/cli) installed, to create the required permissions and the bucket on AWS S3.

-Create the right permissions and the user with following characteristics (that you may change):
+Create the required permissions and the user with the following characteristics (that you may change):

-* Zone: us-west-2
+* Zone: `us-west-2`
-* Bucket name: backup-demo-of-stackgres-io
+* Bucket name: `backup-demo-of-stackgres-io`
-* IAM username: stackgres-demo-k8s-sa-user
+* IAM username: `stackgres-demo-k8s-sa-user`
-* Secret Credentials: eks-backup-bucket-secret
+* Secret Credentials: `eks-backup-bucket-secret`

 ```bash
 aws iam create-user --region us-west-2 --user-name stackgres-demo-k8s-sa-user